 The role of CTMR is to coordinate rather than provide resources.
-However, there are some resources available that have been produced during the ongoing work and so here is a brief description and link for those available:
+These are some resources that have been produced in the course of our work:

 A Faithful Presence

 Professor Hilary Russell, former chair of CTMR Management Council, has written A Faithful Presence.
 This book shows how churches work together and illustrates a range of social action undertaken by churches locally and nationally – pastoral, advocacy, campaigning.

 Hilary recently received recognition by CTMR Presidents for her outstanding contribution to Merseyside over more than 30 years and was among 36 people to have received recognition for outstanding contributions to the Church and wider society, in the Archbishop’s 2021 Lambeth Awards.

 The commemoration of Reformation 1517 was marked by the “European Reformation Roadmap.